Deathnetworks/Trinity/README.md

 * Lots of refactoring of Caching System and Target Handler

-* Lots of refactoring for Logging mechanism
+* Lots of refactoring for Logging, many new advanced options for logging selection